-Montenegro: 72MW Wind park joint venture project Mitsubishi-Ivicom Austria6.
-April 2015. / SEE Energy News
+Montenegro: 72MW Wind park joint venture project Mitsubishi-Ivicom Austria, SEE Energy News

 Ivicom Consulting GmbH Austria and Mitsubishi Heavy Industry (MHI) formed a Consortium and thus signed an Agreement on the land lease and construction of Wind Power Plan with the Ministry of Economy representing the State Montenegro.
 Execution of the project and said agreement has been assigned in favour of Project Company (project proponent) whereas MHI was keeping an American call option for taking majority equity stake over Project Company.
 In later stage, after adoption of new grid code, it has appeared that MHI has no suitable wind turbine in its product range what implied that MHI will stay in the project just in minor part as equity holder.
 IVICOM Consulting is looking for a new major equity partner.
 CER’s are going to be traded in the respective market.

 Electricity produced at wind power plant is to be supplied to CGES (Crnogorski Elektroprenosni Sistem) through Market Operator of Montenegro on preferential basis (subsidized price).
 CGES is a national company carrying out activities in the area of electricity transmission, while Market Operator of Montenegro shall manage and balance Montenegro’s portfolio of renewable energy .
 All the wind turbines are connected with 35 kV underground power lines with the 35/110 kV substation located within the plant.
 New 110kV overhead transmission line and new 110/35 kV substation are to be built to/at village Brezna.
 110 kV overhead transmission line from village Brezna to town Nikšić already exists.
 Substation at Brezna and overhead transmission line are to be given to CGES for operation and maintenance.